ishan-backend/low-level-design-java-notes/src/inMemoryMySql/README.md

          1. ParentForeignKey constraint - Mark has parent Student, we are implementing for Mark table
          2. Column mapping from parent table to child table
             1. Create ColumnMapping class
-         3. A table might have foreign key relationship with B, C tables, so as many objects of Constraint need to created for each pair
+         3. A table might have foreign key relationship with B, C tables,
-      3.
+            1. so as many objects of ForeignKeyConstraint need to created for different different tables

+5. Actual interaction with Sql will happen with commands:
+   1. Use command pattern - SqlCommand interface